risingwavelabs/risingwave-docs/cloud/PrivateLink-overview.md

 Azure Private Link integration is currently in development and will be available soon.
 :::

 The diagram below depicts a high-level overview of how PrivateLink service works.
-Both all three platforms share the same pattern of network structure so that you can configure them in the same way automatically.
+All three platforms share the same pattern of network structure so that you can configure them in the same way automatically.

 ![VPC connection diagram](./images/PrivateLink-diagram.png)